Basic Facts

 • Changing sleeping positions from the back to the stomach or side, and

-• Practicing good sleep habits.
+• Practicing good sleep habits, called sleep hygiene.